submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 }

 type ClusterGlobalEgressIPSpec struct {
-    // The number of globalIP's requested.
-Globalnet Controller will allocate the requested
+    // The number of globalIP's requested at the cluster-level.
-    // number of contiguous GlobalIPs for this ClusterGlobalEgressIP object.
+    // Globalnet Controller will allocate the requested number of contiguous GlobalIPs for
+    // this ClusterGlobalEgressIP object.
     // If unspecified, NumGlobalIPs defaults to 1 and max allowed is restricted to 10.
     // +optional
-    NumGlobalIPs  int     'json:"numGlobalIPs",omitempty"`
+    NumGlobalIPs  *int     'json:"numGlobalIPs",omitempty"`
 }

 type GlobalEgressIP struct {